python/cpython/Doc/library/functions.rst

    top-level package (the name up till the first dot) is returned, *not* the module named by *name*.
 However, when a non-empty *fromlist* argument is given, the module named by *name* is returned.
-This is done for compatibility with the bytecode generated for the different kinds of import statement; when using ``import spam.ham.eggs``, the top-level package :mod:`spam` must be placed in the importing namespace, but when using ``from spam.ham import eggs``, the ``spam.ham`` subpackage must be used to find the
+This is done for compatibility with the :term:`bytecode` generated for the different kinds of import statement; when using ``import spam.ham.eggs``, the top-level package :mod:`spam` must be placed in the importing namespace, but when using ``from spam.ham import eggs``, the ``spam.ham`` subpackage must be used to find the